 December 14, 2013 - McCain meets with opposition leaders in Kiev, Ukraine, during protests in the country.

 November 8, 2016 - Wins his sixth term in the US Senate, defeating Democrat Ann Kirkpatrick.

-July 15, 2017 - Mayo Clinic releases a statement that McCain had a blood clot removed from his left eye on July 14.
+July 15, 2017 - The Mayo Clinic releases a statement saying McCain had a blood clot removed from his left eye on July 14.

 July 19, 2017 - Mayo Clinic doctors directly involved in the senator's care tell CNN McCain has been diagnosed with a primary glioblastoma, a type of brain tumor.
-Lab results from last week's surgery confirmed the presence of brain cancer associated with the blood clot.
+Lab results from his surgery confirmed the presence of brain cancer associated with the blood clot.